-Fluffy crockpot baked potatoes are the best side dish or loaded up as dinner tonight!
+Fluffy Crockpot baked potatoes are the best side dish or loaded up with cheese and our 5 ingredient chili for dinner tonight!
+Having a party over for brunch?
+Make a potato bar with lots of toppings to make a cheap meal everyone will love.
 If you’re wondering how to make potatoes in a slow cooker this is it!

 Here is a great recipe for crockpot baked potatoes!
 It is literally no work and they are the fluffiest potatoes you will ever eat, seriously!
 Try them for dinner to see how fork tender they become.
 Just add some toppings and you’re set for a really easy meal idea.
-A great idea listed on our easy crock pot recipe page. (originally published 3/15, affiliate links present)
+A great idea listed on our easy crock pot recipe page. (affiliate links present)